-You can export all Styles into one JSON file from File | Export | Styles and select Cytoscape.js JSON as its format.
+You can export all styles into one JSON file from File \rightarrow Export \rightarrow Styles to File... and select Style for cytoscape.js (.json) as its format.

 25.3.1 Limitations

 Cytoscape.js does not support all of Cytoscape Network Properties.
 Those properties will be ignored or simplified when you export to JSON Style file.